Babbitt (novel)

 Babbitt (1922), by Sinclair Lewis, is a satirical novel about American culture and society that critiques the vacuity of middle class life and the social pressure toward conformity.
 The controversy provoked by Babbitt was influential in the decision to award the Nobel Prize in Literature to Lewis in 1930.
 The novel has been filmed twice, once as a silent in 1924 and remade as a talkie in 1934.

 The word Babbitt has entered the English language as a "person and especially a business or professional man who conforms unthinkingly to prevailing middle-class standards".

 Plot

 The Smart Set's review of the novel stated, "There is no plot whatever...
 Babbitt simply grows two years older as the tale unfolds."

-The first seven chapters follow Babbitt's life over the course of a single day.
-Over breakfast, Babbitt dotes on his ten-year-old daughter Tinka, tries to dissuade his 22-year-old daughter Verona from her newfound socialist leanings, and encourages his 17-year-old son Ted to try harder in school.
-At the office he dictates letters and discusses real estate advertising with his employees.
-Gradually, Babbitt realizes his dissatisfaction with "The American Dream", and attempts to quell these feelings by going camping in Maine with his close friend and old college roommate Paul Riesling.
+The first seven chapters follow the paunchy, clumsy George F. Babbitt's life over the course of a single day.
+Over breakfast, Babbitt, a successful real estate broker in his late forties, dotes on his ten-year-old daughter Tinka, tries to dissuade his 22-year-old daughter Verona from her newfound socialist leanings, and encourages his 17-year-old son Ted to try harder in school.

+At the office he dictates letters and discusses real estate advertising with his employees; he also engages in corrupt business deals while hypocritically condemning others who behave similarly.
+In the same vein, he and his wife unsuccessfully try to social-climb with more prestigious college classmates of his, while meanly snubbing those whom Babbitt considers beneath himself.
+He socializes with similarly shallow, and often racist, people at the Zenith Athletic Club and private parties, which often include illegal alcohol.

+Babbitt also ruminates on his college days, when he had plans to be a social reformer and lawyer, and often fantasizes about finding a "fairy girl" to counterbalance his dull wife and life.
+Gradually, Babbitt realizes his dissatisfaction with "The American Dream", and attempts to quell these feelings by going camping in Maine with his close friend and old college roommate, the artistic, violin-playing Paul Riesling.
 Although the trip has its ups and downs, the two men consider it an overall success and leave feeling optimistic about the year ahead.